NuGet Package Management for STS Projects

 Warning

-Upgrading package dependencies during development can introduce unnecessary risks to your project.
-After a NuGet package dependency is added to your project and your project development starts, you should not upgrade the package in the development cycle unless there is a valid reason requiring an upgrade.
+Upgrading package dependencies during development can introduce unnecessary risks.
+After a NuGet package dependency is added and development starts, you should not upgrade the package in the development cycle unless there is a valid reason requiring an upgrade.

 Use the following procedure to upgrade a dependent NuGet package that has already been distributed with an STS test program's source code in the Code Modules\packages